 It’s time to move off the volcanic rock of hard, time for the blood to pump back into those damp parts of numb.
 Back over these rocks I climb, unsure of my footing sometimes with the wet and dense bush covering, through the salt marsh and over squelching mud beneath my boots, over a wire fence, careful not to knock my laptop.
 I look for the fine line of gravel on the road that breaks the water's surface, but am soon in ankle deep water again.
 Back to my car, covered in dried, tawny mud, back to this mod-con world.

-These reflections come from a PhD research project investigating a community that grew soon after the Melbourne and Metropolitan Board of Works was founded in 1891 to treat Melbourne’s sewage at Werribee.
-As Melbourne grew, so did the work force to manage the treatment of the sewage, and a community of workers and their families that lived on site.
+These reflections come from a PhD research that investigated abject communities relative to sewerage ghost towns.
+It focused on the Metropolitan Sewerage Farm community that grew soon after the Melbourne and Metropolitan Board of Works was founded in 1891 to treat Melbourne’s sewage at Werribee.
+As Melbourne grew, so did the work force required to manage the treatment of the sewage, and a community of workers and their families lived on site.
 The population peaked to over 500 in the 1950s.
-All but one family left the township in 1973; the last family moved off site in 1980.
+All but one family left the main township in 1973; the last family moved off site in the 1980s.
 The plant continues to treat Melbourne’s sewage and is now known as Melbourne Water’s Western Treatment Plant.
-The plant is about the size of the island of Santorini in Greece.
+The plant is about the size of Phillip Island in Victoria or the island of Mykonos in Greece.